jeanjulienhessouh/restfulBookerAPI_automation/README.md

 3. Update the booking (change checkout date and additional needs)

-We wrote the scripts with Cypress, which can be an alternative to Postman for small project like this.
+We wrote the scripts with Cypress, which can be an alternative to Postman for small project like this one.